gerardbm/vimrc/README.md

 * Vim-airline's tabline show only the filename instead of path.
 * Installed plugins for autocomplete and snippets.
 * Added a new category for `:make` settings.
-* Installed the plugin QuickRun.
+* Installed the plugin 'QuickRun'.
 * Set `updatetime` to 250.

 = 1.0.0 =